100grams/CoreLocationUtils/README.markdown

 # Core Location Utilities#

-A library with some handy tools and extensions for iOS CoreLocation.
+An Objective-C library with tools and extensions for iOS CoreLocation.

+## Features ##

+- Dispatching CoreLocation updates to multiple listeners.
+- Archive/Unarchive location data (play log file)
+- Calculate Direction and distance between locations and routes.
+- Dead Reckoning

 ## Classes ##

 ### CLLocationDispatch

 This is a central dispatch for distributing location updates to the app.
 Dispatched locations include:

 - CoreLocation updates (location and heading)
 - Location data read from an archive (playing a log file)
 - Location data received from dead-reckoning service.